 -Remember the bad along with the good. try to counter every pleasant memory of drug use with an unpleasant one to remind yourself of how things really were.

-–Know what your triggers are.
-These can be places, people, situations, and even songs from times when using drugs or drinking was fun.
+-Know what your triggers are.
+These can be places, people, situations, and even songs from times when using drugs or drinking were fun.

 -Talk to someone when memories begin to overwhelm you.
 A sponsor, therapist, or trusted friend can be a good way to gain perspective.